FlutterPortugal/companies-hiring-flutter/README.md

 | [:earth_africa:](https://www.present-technologies.com) Present Technologies | Large-scale digital platforms to market-leading mobile apps | `Coimbra` |
 | [:earth_africa:](https://sdoconsulting.pt/) SDO Consulting | Management consulting firm | `Lisboa` |

+## Sources

+These companies are listed here because they have been shared their offer in known portuguese recruting websites, or they have share on social media, or directly with Flutter Portugal community.
+They have offers for full Flutter developer or a mixed Android/iOS + Flutter developer.

 ## Contact us

 For more information contact info[at]flutter[.]pt or join the discussion at chat[.]flutter[.]pt